torbsd/torbsd.github.io/obsd-relays.md

 >$ man 8 ntpd

-### Some Preliminary Issues: OpenBSD -STABLE or -CURRENT?
+### Some Preliminary Issues: OpenBSD -STABLE -CURRENT or snapshots?
 Ports or Packages? ###

 OpenBSD's -STABLE branch is released every six months.
 The -CURRENT branch, in the form of snapshots, are updated as often, sometimes on a daily basis.
 Upgrading OpenBSD is easiest with either physical or serial console access to the server.
 Without immediate access, the -STABLE version is the recommended route.

 OpenBSD's [pkg_add] system is reliable and errors are rare.
 For most users, the [ports] system is not recommended.
-However, it is important to note that OpenBSD does not include the alpha version of Tor in its packages.
+However, it is important to note that OpenBSD does not include the alpha or unstable versions of Tor in its packages.
 In one case, OpenBSD did use the alpha version as its default package due to a significant Tor vulnerability.

 ## The Quick and Short Version ##